NCDSA Medical Outreach

 Every Baby Deserves a Joyful Welcome

-With that joyful welcome, NCDSA can assist you in providing accurate, up-to-date, and balanced information about Down syndrome.
-Information families need to make informed decisions about the health and wellbeing of their child with Down syndrome.
-NCDSA helps you improve healthcare and quality of life outcomes for children with Down syndrome and their families.
+Medical providers are a key part of that joyful welcome.
+NCDSA can assist you in providing accurate, up-to-date, and balanced information about Down syndrome, which families need to make informed decisions about the health and wellbeing of their child.
+NCDSA supports you in improving healthcare and quality of life outcomes for children with Down syndrome and their families.

 NCDSA provides support to new and expectant parents through the North Carolina First Call Program.
 Resources include Prenatal Information Packet, Welcome Baby Bag, Connection with Trained Parent Mentors, and more.
 All services are free and confidential.